The countdown to the tax deadline has begun: This year, Tax Day is April 18.

 The major benefit with any free tax service is in the money you save.
 However, these services have limitations, which vary by product:

-- Some don’t offer free help with state returns.
+- Some don’t offer free filing of state returns.

 - Free products are for simple tax situations.
 Before using a free product, check the company’s website to compare the free product with the costs and features of the company’s paid products.